SpacehuhnTech/WiFiDuck/README.md

 This is all possible because keyboards are trusted devices, you plug it in and can start typing right away!
-A human might not type very fast, but an automated device like this press of hundreds of keys per second.
+A human might not type very fast, but an automated device like this presses of hundreds of keys per second.

 This open source project aims to provide a user-friendly tool to learn about such keystroke injection attacks.